-How do I go about finding which universities have courses in Clearing?
+How do I find out which universities have courses in Clearing?

-UCAS will list all the courses in Clearing on their Clearing page and universities also give you loads of information on their websites.
-Remember, it’s not the whole university in Clearing, just individual courses, so look up the unis you’re interested in and see what they’ve got online.
+UCAS will list all the courses available on their Clearing page and universities will also feature lots of information on their websites.
+Remember, it’s not the whole university in Clearing, just individual courses, so look up the universities you’re interested in and see what they’ve got online.

 If a course is in Clearing does this mean that it’s not a popular course?

 Definitely not!
 This is a common misconception.
 At UCA, we plan for Clearing places on our courses as we understand that there are always last minute changes in circumstances and that people can have a change of heart.